muhammadadilbhatti/random-adil/README.md

-privacy is not for the passive
+privacy is not for the passive -muhammadadil bhatti